QualITAWG/qualitawg.github.io/0-Calls.md

 - Name of the venue where it was presented (if applicable)
 - Name of the presenter/proposer/moderator
 - Original (or short) abstract
-- Extended abstract or executive summary of 2-3 pages (including references)
+- Extended abstract or executive summary of maximum 4 pages (including references)
 - Target audience (if applicable)

-Authors of accepted extended abstracts will be invited to submit a **6-8 pages full paper** for inclusion in the indexed post-proceedings (TBA), for which copyright will be required.
+Authors of accepted extended abstracts will be invited to submit a regular paper of at least **10 pages** for inclusion in the indexed post-proceedings, for which copyright will be required.
-The final collection will serve as a formal reference and will be made available to all participants.
+Proceedings shall be submitted to CEUR-WS.org for online publication.
+Only regular paper will be part of the Proceedings.